-Use your reflections to fight your biggest fears, because when you understand who you are meant to be, your purpose will finally become bigger than your fears.
+Use your reflections to fight your biggest fears, because when you understand who you are, your purpose will finally become bigger than your fears.
 When you realize who you are, you will spend less time spinning your wheels.
-Focusing on your strengths gives you the needed traction to begin making a bigger and better difference in the world.
+Focusing on your strengths gives you the needed traction to make a bigger and better difference in the world.
 When you know yourself, you will find more peace, and you will find success quicker than ever before.

 Now go take action and find your true self, starting today.